AlphaArtrem/udacity_blockchain/README.md

 This project is a flight delay insurance for passengers where passengers purchase insurance prior to a flight and if the flight is delayed due to airline's falut the passengers will be paide 1.5 times the amount they paid for the insurance.
 This will be managed as a collabortion between multiple airlines.

+# Project 5 : Real Estate Marketplace

+In this project you will be minting your own tokens to represent your title to the real estate properties.
+Before you mint a token, you need to verify you own the property.
+You will use zk-SNARKs to create a verification system which can prove you have title to the property without revealing that specific information on the property.
+We covered the basics on zk-SNARKs in Privacy lesson in Course 5

+Once the token has been verified you will place it on a blockchain market place (OpenSea) for others to purchase.
+Let's get started!

 # Practice Mini Projects
 Contains some practice mini projects made while flloowing classroom instructions.